 A nutrition component also was added to the program and included classes taught by registered dietitians specifically tailored to lowering cholesterol and reducing salt intake, including a heart healthy diet.

 The first series of free classes enrolled a total of 17 individuals.

 “The nutrition class was a great help to knowing what foods to eat and buy to be healthy.
 I made changes in my and our family’s diet,” said a participant, Floricita G.

 According to Bieker, patients are able to overcome their fears of their condition, and in the process develop lasting relationships with other Cardiac Rehab participants and leave with a better understanding of the changes in lifestyle that are required for them to live a happy and healthier life.

 “You have already exceeded my expectations.
 Please know that I am truly grateful for this program, which establishes a course which I must continue to pursue,” added another patient, Ezra K.

 “Creating a healthier Hawaii”

 As part of the Hawaii Pacific Health system and its not-for-profit mission, Wilcox provides charity care to patients in need of public health services and in underserved areas, education and training programs that raise the standard of care, and health initiatives and new medical services to improve health outcomes over the long term.

-Last fiscal year, Wilcox contributed $13 million to improve the community’s health.
+Last fiscal year, Wilcox contributed more than $30 million to improve the community’s health.